Bhartendu-Kumar/On-the-Contractivity-of-Plug-and-Play-Operators/README.md

 # On-the-Contractivity-of-Plug-and-Play-Operators

 #### This repository contains codes for the SPL paper: On the Contractivity of Plug-and-Play Operators
+---

+This repository is solving linear inverse problems in image processing.
+At its core, a linear inverse problem aims to reconstruct an image that might contain corrupted or unobserved pixels.
+Our repository provides solutions for three primary reconstruction techniques:

+1. **Image Inpainting**: In this scenario, a subset of the image's pixels is unobserved.
+The challenge is to reconstruct the entire image, including these unobserved pixels.

+2. **Superresolution**: Here, the input is a downscaled version of the original image.
+The goal is to reconstruct the image back to its original resolution.

+3. **Deblurring (Uniform and Gaussian)**: The objective in this method is to counteract the blur effect in an image, bringing back its original clarity and sharpness.

+A cornerstone of the reconstruction methodology is the PnP-ISTA (Plug-and-play Iterative Shrinkage Thresholding Algorithm).
+ISTA as an iterative algorithm for image reconstructions was due to Beck and Teboulle[^beck2009fast^].
+Sreehari et al.[^sreehari2016plug^] showed using a powerful denoiser for ISTA, i.e. PnP-ISTA, is particularly effective for reconstructions.
+In our implementation, we've adopted the Non-Local Means denoiser (NLM) denoiser implement PnP-ISTA to get the reconstructions.
+Our methodology underscores:

+- The contractivity of relevant operators, symbolized as \(P\) and \(R\) (as detailed in our paper).

+- The robustness of the approach, where different initializations converge to the same reconstruction.

+---

+### References:

+[^beck2009fast^]: Beck, A., & Teboulle, M. (2009).
+A fast iterative shrinkage-thresholding algorithm for linear inverse problems.
+SIAM journal on imaging sciences, 2(1), 183-202.

+[^sreehari2016plug^]: Sreehari, S., Venkatakrishnan, S. V., Wohlberg, B., Buzzard, G. T., Drummy, L. F., Simmons, J. P., & Bouman, C. A. (2016).
+Plug-and-play priors for bright field electron tomography and sparse interpolation.
+IEEE Transactions on Computational Imaging, 2(4), 408-423.

 ## 📄 Table of Contents